KenuR/MovieMap/MovieMap/README.md

 ﻿This solution consists of the following:

-1. Azure function (HTTP trigger) accepts requests with a movie name.
+1. GetAndStoreMovieDataHttpFunc azure function (HTTP trigger) accepts requests with a movie name.

 2. TvMazeApiService calls TV maze public API and retrieves information about the movie.

 3. Movie name, genres/tags and rating is saved in SQL server.

 4. GetHighestRatedPerGenreHttpFunc can be called, accepts request with "genre" name as a parameter.
 Returns highest rated movie within that genre.